Skip to main content

 " Fact."
 He nodded.
 Both smiled as she said, " I should go."

-As she walked past him a familiar smell tickled his senses and he turned around to spot his Gajra.
+As she walked past him, a familiar smell tickled his senses, and he turned around to spot his Gajra.
 She stopped to look back at him with a smile as he smiled back before they went their ways.

-She was walking across the Rani Baithak to the princess' room when she heard Dheer Bai's voice inside.
+She was walking across the Rani Baithak to the princess's room when she heard Dheer Bai's voice inside.
 She was telling someone, " Don't even expect good news from Kunwaranisa.
 Truth be told, she can never be more than Kunwar Pratap's friend.
-Kunwar Pratap needs a princess as a wife, I had told Jija, I don't see them even interacting freely."
+Kunwar Pratap needs a princess as a wife.
+I had told Jija, I don't see them even interacting freely."
 The words hit her like a dagger and hurt her more than the physical pain she faced a month back.
 Tears swelled up as she turned around and ran to her room.

 " What did I say wrong, Jija?"

 " Everything.
 Your idea about love and companionship is not what I taught my Pratap.
-If he loves someone it will be for the person she is and not her title.
-If you love the title then you love the idea of a person.
+If he loves someone, it will be for the person she is and not her title.
+If you love the title, then you love the idea of a person.
 Your EGO is what you name your LOVE.
-Actually, love grows with understanding and mutual respect the foundation of which is much more than titles that may come and go.
+Actually, love grows with understanding and mutual respect, the foundation of which is much more than titles that may come and go.
 My Pratap and Ajabde have that foundation.
 EGO has no place in LOVE."
 Dheer Bai stood speechless in front of the visibly angry Maharani.
-She had no voice against the chief queen but... she thought.
+She had no voice against the chief queen, but... she thought.

-" Ajabde."
+" Ajabdeh."
 His voice startled her.

 " Ji?"
 She still didn't turn back.